diffpy/diffpy.github.io/products/diffpycmi/index.rst

 Installation
 ============
-For the most up-to-date installation instructions, please refer to the `diffpy.cmi README page on GitHub <https://github.com/diffpy/diffpy.cmi>`_.
+For the most up-to-date installation instructions, please refer to the installation section of the `diffpy.cmi README page on GitHub <https://github.com/diffpy/diffpy.cmi>`_.

 Pack and Profile Installation